Jorem-Sigawa/MahlerVAE/README.md

 Losses from each field, reconstruction and KL losses, validation losses, as well as the training run of the decoder-only transformer and other metrics may be viewed on Comet.
 [View the full training run on Comet!](https://www.comet.com/jorem-sigawa/mahlervae/view/new/panels)

-It is interesting to note that nearly all losses of both TransformerVAE and decoder-only transformer models converged to roughly the same value.
+Nearly all losses of both TransformerVAE and decoder-only transformer models converged to roughly the same value.
 > Note that due to Colab's session limits, the TransformerVAE's run was fragmented from 0 to 70k and 70k to 100k.

 <p align="center">